kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Memento

-Memento pattern is used to restore state of an object to a previous state.
+#### Introduction
+The memento pattern is a design pattern that permits the current state of an object to be stored without breaking the rules of encapsulation.
+The originating object can be modified as required but can be restored to the saved state at any time.
 #### Structure
 * Memento(set/get State) - State storage unit.
 * Originator(hasMemeto - saveStateToMemento/getStateFromMemento, get/set State)